tamnnm/advancedhpc2023/README.md

 BC3.04a Advanced Programming for HPC
 =============================================

-This is a sample project for USTH ICT Master 2023.
+This is my project for USTH ICT Master 2023.

 Students are expected to: